chrisimmel/calliope/docs/README.md

 Hints:
 * Clio constructs a story for you, one frame at a time.
 You request a new frame by swiping to the left.
-You can review previoius frames by swiping to the right.
+You can review previous frames by swiping to the right.
 (Clicking the arrows also works.)
 * It will ask to access your camera.
 If you grant it access, it will take a shot of whatever is in the camera view each time you request a new story frame, and use whatever it sees to inform the story.
 * You can choose which camera to use from the menu at the lower right: